 The Canadian Pacific Railway Medal recognizes many years of leadership and service by members of the Societies within the Institute at the regional, branch and section levels.
 Since 1990, one medal may be awarded annually.

-Honorary Memberships are offered to non-members of the Institute and its Member Societies including non-engineers elected by the Council of the Institute for having achieved outstanding distinction through service to engineering and the profession of engineering in Canada.
+Honorary Memberships are offered to non-members of the Institute and its Member Societies (including non-engineers) elected by the Council of the Institute for having achieved outstanding distinction through service to engineering and the profession of engineering in Canada.

 Nominations are reviewed by the HAF committee which makes the award recommendations to the EIC Council.
 Award nominations must be received by the EIC Office by midnight November 15 of each year in order to be considered for the following spring ceremony.

-The nomination campaign for 2018 awards will be conducted in the fall of 2017.
 EIC member Societies are always encouraged to consider nominating their most deserving members in a manner that reflects the diversity of the Canadian engineering community.

-Sir John Kennedy Medal
+The Sir John Kennedy Medal

 The Julian C. Smith Medal